tshepang/blog/content/'Sintel' disappoints.md

 +++

-[Sintel] is the latest movie project by the Blender Foundation, and they\'ve been cooking it for over a year now, and the result is really disappointing, and as with their [previous movie], I still feel that their first movie, *Elephants Dream*, is superior both technically and artistically.
+[Sintel] is the latest movie project by the Blender Foundation, and they've been cooking it for over a year now, and the result is really disappointing, and as with their [previous movie], I still feel that their first movie, *Elephants Dream*, is superior both technically and artistically.